yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations-and-iteration.md

 ## 1. Pick the Correct Boundary

-Use the narrowest boundary that matches the change:
+Use the narrowest boundary that matches the change.

+`command_data_loader` helpers in `src/core/command/CommandDataSupport.hpp`

+- use for typed file/database loading with consistent error context
+- current helpers are `ProcessModelFile(...)`, `ProcessMapFile(...)`, `OptionalProcessMapFile(...)`, and `LoadModelObject(...)`

-- `CommandDataSupport` (`src/core/command/CommandDataSupport.*`)
+`CommandDataSupport` in `src/core/command/CommandDataSupport.*`

-  - reusable cross-command typed logic on `ModelObject`/`MapObject`
+- use for reusable typed operations on `ModelObject` or `MapObject`
-- command-local workflow (`src/core/workflow/*CommandWorkflow*.cpp`)
-  - behavior only needed by one command; keep private command-workflow headers under `src/core/internal/workflow/`
+- keep this layer focused on logic that is shared by multiple commands

+`MapSampling` in `include/rhbm_gem/core/command/MapSampling.hpp` and `src/core/command/MapSampling.cpp`

+- use only for reusable map sampling behavior

+command-local code in `src/core/command/*.cpp` or `src/core/workflow/*.cpp`

+- use when behavior is specific to one command or one workflow path

-- `DataObjectManager::ForEachDataObject(...)`
+`DataObjectManager::ForEachDataObject(...)`
-  - iteration policy or callback contract changes

-Do not move command-specific branching into shared `CommandDataSupport` unless multiple commands need the same contract.
+- use only when selection by key, traversal order, or snapshot iteration belongs in the manager layer

+`DataObjectDispatch`

+- use when generic code needs to probe or enforce `DataObjectBase` runtime type
+- do not move command policy into `DataObjectDispatch`

 ## 2. Required File Updates